semarie/sysclean/README.md

      The options are as follows:

-     -f      Filename mode.  sysclean will output obsolete filenames present on the system.
+     -f      File mode.  sysclean will output obsolete filenames present on the system.
 By default, it doesn't show filenames used by installed packages.
+It will report on stderr libraries from base with better version than expected one.
+It is the default mode used.

+     -a      All files mode.  sysclean will not exclude filenames used by installed packages from output.

      -p      Package mode.  sysclean will output packages names using obsolete files.

-     -a      All files.  sysclean will not exclude filenames used by installed packages from output.

      -i      With ignored.  sysclean will not exclude filenames normally ignored using /etc/sysclean.ignore.